 Given the importance of the investment funds industry to Ireland as a destination for international financial services, the implications for the virtual currencies sector need to be considered.

 Virtual currencies, and blockchain technology generally, are important areas of innovation and part of a growing technology ecosystem in Ireland.
-Their importance is exemplified in the setting up of Blockchain Ireland,2 a group dedicated to promoting and providing information on DLT and blockchain in Ireland that is chaired by the Industrial Development Authority and with broad public and private sector membership, and also by the CBI announcement that it is in the process of establishing a fintech and innovation hub to enable companies to engage directly with the CBI.
+Their importance is exemplified in the setting up of Blockchain Ireland,2 a group dedicated to promoting and providing information on DLT and blockchain in Ireland with broad public and private sector membership, and by the CBI establishment of its Innovation Hub, which enables fintech companies to engage directly with the regulator.